sib-swiss/kgsteward/doc/graphdb.md

 ## First step with GraphDb

-Install (the Free version of) GraphDB from (Ontotext website)[https://www.ontotext.com], then launch it.
+Install (the Free version of) GraphDB from [Ontotext website](https://www.ontotext.com), then launch it.
 By default the GraphDB user interface becomes available on http://localhost:7200